treasure-data/treasure-boxes/activation_actions/incremental_wf/README.md

 1. Download this folder into your local.
 2. Upload the workflow `td wf push incremental_wf` (Require td command installation)
+3. Change key_column field in incremental_wf.dig depending on your required watermark.
+(Default: td_client_id)
-3. Set `incremental_wf` as a custom workflow of the Activation Action in Audience Studio.
+4. Set `incremental_wf` as a custom workflow of the Activation Action in Audience Studio.

 ## Available Parameters for Activation Actions